-- the Resident must be the first author.
-An equal contribution from two authors (co-primary authorship) is not accepted as fulfilling the primary author requirement for credentials applications regardless of the order of authors on the publication; - 2. the article must be published as an original research article or equivalent.
+- 1. The resident must be the first or sole author.
+An equal contribution from 2 authors (co-primary authorship) is not accepted as fulfilling the primary author requirement for credentials applications regardless of the order of authors on the publication. - 2.
+The article must be published as an original research article or equivalent.
 Articles published as brief communications or short communications will not be accepted to meet the minimum publication requirements.

 The second publication may be another first authored or second authored major publication as described above, or a first authored case report.
 Review articles, textbook chapters, case reports that are not first authored do not qualify as a contribution to the publication requirements.
-Please be aware that first authored case reports have to be double peer-reviewed and will be evaluated on a case by case basis by the Credentials Committee prior to their acceptance as fulfilling the publication requirements for ECVS.